lucapasquale/botchini/README.md

  - `TWITCH_CLIENT_ID` : Client ID for your Twitch application
  - `TWITCH_CLIENT_SECRET` : Client Secret for your Twitch application

-After you export this env_vars on your shell, run the migrations with:

-`mix ecto.migrate`

-And then, run the bot with:
+Then, run the bot with:

 `mix run --no-halt`

 Or, if you want to use Docker:

 `docker build -t botchini:latest .`

 `sudo docker run --rm -p 3010:3010 botchini:latest`